bsinger98/Incalmo/README.md

 ### Setup Instructions

-#### 1. Configure the Application
+#### 1. Setup configuration

-Create your configuration file by copying the example:
+Create a configuration file by copying the example:

 ```bash
 cp config/config_example.json config/config.json
 ```

-Then edit `config/config.json` to match your setup requirements.
+Then edit `config/config.json` as needed.

-#### 2. Set Up API Keys
+#### 2. Set API Keys

-Create your environment file by copying the example:
+Create an environment file by copying the example:

 ```bash
 cp .env.example .env
 ```

-Then edit `.env` and add your LLM API keys.
+Then add LLM API keys to `.env`.

 #### 3. Start the Development Environment